Jehoash of Judah: Early life

 According to the Hebrew Bible, following the death of his father, Ahaziah, Jehoash was spared from the rampages of Ahaziah's mother, Athaliah, by Jehoash's paternal aunt, Jehosheba, who was married to the high priest, Jehoiada.
 After hiding him in the Temple for seven years, Jehoiada had Jehoash crowned and anointed king in a coup d'état against Athaliah, who had usurped the Throne of David.
 Athaliah was killed during the coup.

 After Jehoash was crowned, the covenant was renewed between God, the king, and the nation.
 The Tyrian cult of Baal, which was introduced under Jehoram and strengthened under Athaliah, was suppressed.
 Mattan, the priest of Baal, was killed as altars to Baal were destroyed.
 For the first time in Judah's history, the Temple in Jerusalem and its priesthood achieved national importance.

 Achievements

 According to the accounts in 2 Kings 12, Jehoash directed that the money paid by worshippers at the Temple should be used to fund its repair.
-By the 23rd year of his reign, he was aware that the priests had failed to implement a restoration program, and so made his own arrangements, funded by popular contributions, to restore the temple to its original condition and further strengthen it.
+By the 23rd year of his reign, he was aware that the priests had failed to implement a restoration program, and so he made his own arrangements, funded by popular contributions, to restore the temple to its original condition and further strengthen it.
 The account in 2 Chronicles 24 follows the account in 2 Kings 12, but adds the detail that it was "as a form of taxation, similar to the tax collected in the desert in connection with the tabernacle".
+At the instigation of Jehoiada, King Joash undertook the restoration of the Temple.
+The Work was completed so expeditiously that one living at the time the Temple was erected by Solomon was permitted to see the new structure shortly before his death.
+This good fortune befell Jehoiada himself, the son of Benaiah, commander-in-chief of the army under Solomon.